enilfrus24-tech/offline_reminder_engine/README.md

 Support the Project

-If this engine saves you development time or helps your project, consider supporting development.
+If this project helps you, consider supporting development.

-☕ Buy me a coffee:
+Buy me a coffee:
 https://buymeacoffee.com/enilfrus

-Even a small donation helps support further development and improvements.

 ---